Winsted Citizen

 The Winsted Citizen is a broadsheet newspaper published monthly in Winsted, Connecticut, United States.
 It was founded with financial assistance from politician and Winsted resident Ralph Nader.
 The paper printed its first issue in February 2023.
 The Winsted Citizen was originally overseen by the nonprofit Connecticut News Consortium until it was sold in November 2023 to American Business Media LLC.
+However, no new issues have been published since it was purchased, and its website has shut down.

 History

 The plan for the creation of the Winsted Citizen was officially unveiled on January 3, 2023, during a Rotary Club meeting at the Green Woods Country Club.
 Journalist Andy Thibault served as the paper's editor and publisher while Ralph Nader, a native of Winsted who delivered newspapers as a boy, agreed to provide financial support for the first edition, which amounted to $15,000.
 Of that money $5,000 was to pay Thibault with the rest going toward the paper's production.
 Thibault said future funding would come from selling advertisements and paid subscriptions from readers.'

 The first issue of the Winsted Citizen was printed on February 3, 2023, with 1,000 copies distributed among local libraries and mailed to area residents.
 The initial plan was to print a single issue as a proof of concept and then publish additional issues weekly if financial support from the community materialized.
 Nader said he wanted the publication to be print-focused and to not publish content online.
 He recommended waiting up to two months to gauge interest before committing to a second edition, but Thibault did not want to delay publishing more issues, saying:

 I told him and his lawyer we might as well disembowel ourselves.
 Commit hara-kiri.
 We'd be a joke.
 We needed a second act.